hashicorp/nomad/website/source/docs/jobspec/index.html.md

   and "h" suffix can be used, such as "30s".
 Both values default to zero, which disables rolling updates.

-*   `gc` - Toggles the job's eligibility for garbage collection.
-This allows jobs to be garbage collected when all their evaluations and allocations are terminal.
-The `gc` block has the following format:

-    ```
-    "gc" {
-        // Enabled is set to true by default if the "gc" block is included.
-        enabled = true
-    }

-    // Equivalent configuration.
-    "gc" {}
-    ```

-    * `enabled`: Toggles the eligibility of a job for garbage collection.

 ### Task Group

 The `group` object supports the following keys: